 Group therapy is a common type of therapy for individuals who are healing from eating disorders at The Refuge.
 Among its many benefits, group therapy can help you form productive relationships with others who are receiving care for eating disorders, learn to work together to solve problems, and develop healthy ways to process difficult emotions.
 While you are in treatment for an eating disorder at The Refuge, you’ll take part in several types of group therapy.
 For example, process groups discuss issues related to a common theme or co-occurring problems, such as trauma, substance abuse, or suicidal ideation.
 Our skills-based groups focus on topics like developing new coping strategies, re-entering social situations, avoiding risks for triggering eating disorder relapse, and identifying strategies for dealing with co-occurring conditions.

 Family therapy is an important aspect of eating disorder treatment at our center.
 We understand that your struggles with eating disorders may have impacted your family and friends.
 We also appreciate the important role that your loved ones can play in the healing process.
 During family sessions, you’ll have the opportunity to discuss your eating disorder, your treatment, and the progress you’ve made.
 Your loved ones will have the chance to discuss ways in which the eating disorder has affected their lives.
 They’ll also learn how best to support you during and after your eating disorder treatment.

 Our treatment center also offers a variety of experiential methods designed to complement traditional therapies.
-These therapeutic methods may include the following:
+Based on need and availability, these therapeutic methods may include the following:

 - Art therapy